pedroalfonseca/pedroalfonseca/README.md

 - 🗣 I speak portuguese (natively) and english (fluently)

-- ❤️ I'm interested in game development and software engineering
+- ❤️ I'm interested in cybersecurity and software engineering

 ## 💻 Languages and Tools